Blog-Reference and Blog-Reference on Aug 30

 You say: “His starting point in construction his economics is pure consumption economy.
 He is wrong to start from consumption economy because it only leads to pure exchange economy.”

 This is false.
-What I call the pure consumption economy is the same thing which Keynes meant with “monetary theory of production”.
-The pure consumption economy is ANALYTICALLY PRIOR to the more complex investment economy.
-It should perhaps more precisely be called the pure production-consumption economy.
+What I call the elementary production-consumption economy is the same thing that Keynes meant with “monetary theory of production”.
+The elementary consumption economy is ANALYTICALLY PRIOR to the more complex investment economy.
+It should perhaps more precisely be called the elementary production-consumption economy.

 You say: “He is based on a wrong dichotomy of micro and macro and seeks macrofoundations.
 He is not aware that there are cyclic causal relations between the whole structure and processes and people’s behaviors as a result of evolution in this macro structure and processes.”

-There is NO dichotomy: Walrasian microfoundations have to be FULLY replaced by the correct macrofoundations.#4
+There is NO dichotomy: Walrasian microfoundations have to be FULLY replaced with the correct macrofoundations.#4

 #1 The Synthesis of Economic Law, Evolution, and History